 5.4 Follow organisational requirements to keep customer's personal data secure throughout the application process 5.5 Process applications in line with the procedures agreed between the store and the insurer 5.6 Tell customers whose applications have been accepted: their credit limit the Annual Percentage Rate (APR) that applies 5.7 Follow organisational procedures to enable customer accounts to be set up 5.8 Tell customers whose applications have not been accepted: in line with organisational procedures without speculating with the customer on the reasons for the refusal 5.9 Follow organisational procedures when technical problems arise with the application system or equipment Additional information about this unit N/A Unit aim (s) This unit assesses the occupational competence of individuals who work in a retail store and who are responsible for helping customers to apply for the store's credit card and associated insurance products.
 For the purposes of this unit, a credit card is not simply a loyalty card that offers rewards such as points or discounts, although the credit card might serve as a loyalty card as well.
-The defining feature of a credit card is that the Assessment requirements specified by a customer incurs a financial debt when using it to pay for purchases.
+The defining feature of a credit card is that the customer incurs a financial debt when using it to pay for purchases.
 This debt must eventually be paid, and can cost the customer extra money in the form of interest if payment is not made in full on the due date.
 If the store's card cannot be used in this way then this unit is not suitable for the learner.
-This unit requires workplace assessment of
+Assessment requirements specified by a This unit requires workplace assessment of sector or regulatory body (if appropriate) occupational competence.
+Simulation is not allowed for any performance